tmulzer/ansible-mail-server/README.md

 # Ansible playbook to setup a mail server

-This is an Ansible-Playbook for the great mail server setup described in this tutorial: https://thomas-leister.de/mailserver-debian-stretch/ written by Thomas Leister.
+This is an Ansible-Playbook for the great mail server setup described in this tutorial: https://thomas-leister.de/mailserver-debian-buster/ written by Thomas Leister.

 ## Requirements

 - Ansible >= 2.7
-- Server with Debian Bullseye operating system (the installation on Ubuntu will also work, but is not tested)
+- Server with Debian Bookworm operating system (the installation on Ubuntu may also work, but is not tested)
 - SSH key to login to the server
 - Public domain resolving to the server